ahmedesa/laravel-api-tool-kit/Readme.md

 $filePath = MediaHelper::uploadFile($file, $path);
 ```
 ### Enums for Clarity
-Say goodbye to hardcoded values.
-Enums replace them with meaningful constants, resulting in cleaner, more understandable code.
+The Enum class provides a way to work with enumerations, eliminating hardcoded values in your code:
 ```php
 namespace App\Enums;